 Our desire is to help travellers have a more nuanced understanding of North Korea and its people.
 This means adopting a more measured approach to the country: looking past the stereotypes to see the complexities of North Korea’s culture, history, and society.
 Most importantly, we want travellers to experience the common humanity that both North Koreans and outsiders share.
 Therefore we place great emphasis on providing opportunities for interaction with local people on our North Korea tours.

 As Korean-speaking academic specialists in the culture, history and society of the Korean peninsula, we are uniquely equipped to bring to you an enjoyable and insightful North Korea tour experience.
 The mutual trust and respect we share with our partners on the ground in North Korea make all of our tours just that extra bit more special.
 Our connections with some of the world’s most respected scholars in Korean studies, who work with us as advisers and lecturers, allow us to bring greater educational depth to what we do.

 Tongil Tours partners, strategic advisors, and guides have all studied Northeast Asia formally

 at the university level–its languages, cultures, histories, and societies.

-Alek is from Australia and has over the years lived in Japan, Beijing, Shanghai and Korea.
-Alek is currently studying philosophy and Asian Studies at the Australian National University.
+Alek is from Australia and has over the years lived in Japan, China, and both Koreas.
+Alek has a bachelor’s degree in philosophy and Asian Studies from the Australian National University.
+In 2018 he began a master’s degree in Korean literature at Kim Il Sung University, becoming one of the first westerners to pursue long-term studies in the country.
 He speaks fluent Mandarin Chinese and Korean as well as conversational Japanese.
 His academic interests include North Korean film, literature, as well as North Korean culture, history, and society more generally.

 Get in touch with Alek at email@example.com